-Figure 11A.
-The figure reflects the embryonic development of the pancreas and biliary system in the human.
+Figure 11.
+(A) The figure reflects the embryonic development of the pancreas and biliary system in the human.
 The pancreas develops from two outgrowths of the foregut distal to the stomach.
-The ventral diverticulum gives rise to the common bile duct, gallbladder, liver and the ventral pancreatic anlage that becomes a portion of the head of the pancreas with its duct system including the uncinate portion of the pancreas.
-The dorsal pancreatic anlage gives rise to a portion of the head, the body, and tail of the pancreas including a major duct that is continuous through the three regions.
+The ventral diverticulum gives rise to the common bile duct. gallbladder, liver and the ventral pancreatic anlage that becomes a portion of the head of the pancreas with its duct system including the uncinate portion of the pancreas.
+The dorsal pancreatic anlage gives rise to a portion of the head, the body. and tail of the pancreas including a major duct that is continuous through the three regions.

-Figure 11B.
-The figure depicts the rotation of the ventral anlage to fuse with the dorsal anlage and fusion of the duct systems such that the main pancreatic duct is formed from portions of the ducts of both dorsal and ventral anlagen.
+(B) The figure depicts the rotation of the ventral anlage to fuse with the dorsal anlage and fusion of the duct systems such that the main pancreatic duct is formed from portions of the ducts of ventral and both dorsal anlagen.
 The caudal portion of the head of the pancreas (uncinate) and the major papilla (ampulla of Vater) are derived from the ventral anlage.
 The minor papilla that drains the duct of Santorini is derived from the dorsal anlage.
-Image by Jennifer Parsons Brumbaugh used with permission of the publisher (6).
+(Image by Jennifer Parsons Brumbaugh; used with permission of the publisher (6)).

 Figure 12.
 Anatomic variations in the pancreatic and common bile duct systems.
 The anatomic variations depicted provide additional examples of individual differences in pancreatic anatomy seen in adults.
-These will be most easily understood by comparing Figs. 11 and 12.
-It becomes apparent that the duct of Santorini is derived from the dorsal anlage, whereas the duct of Wirsung (the main duct of the pancreas) is derived from the fusion of duct systems of both dorsal and ventral anlagen and drains into the duodenum at the ampulla of Vater as depicted in A and B. The connection of the duct of Santorini to the duodenum may regress as depicted in A or persist as in B, C, and D. The duct systems of the two anlagen may fail to fuse as depicted in C giving rise to "pancreas divisum".
-Rarely the duct systems may fuse but lose their connection to the ampulla as depicted in D. Pancreatic secretions then reach the duodenum through the duct of Santorini and the minor papilla.
-Image by Jennifer Parsons Brumbaugh used with permission of the publisher (6).
+These will be most easily understood by comparing Figures 11 and 12.
+It becomes apparent that the duct of Santorini is derived from the dorsal anlage, whereas the duct of Wirsung (the main duct of the pancreas) is derived from the fusion of duct systems of both dorsal and ventral anlagen and drains into the duodenum at the ampulla of Vater as depicted in A and B. The connection of the duct of Santorini to the duodenum may regress as depicted in A or persist as in B, C, and D. The duct systems may fuse but lose their connection to the ampulla as depicted in D. Pancreatic secretions then reach the duodenum through the duct of Santorini and the minor papilla.
+(Image by Jennifer Parsons Brumbaugh; used with permission of the publisher (6)).